-So before you start looking at brands, body shapes or tone woods, ask yourself what music you want to play.
-There are guitar in every conceivable shape and size, along with models which cater for every budget, so don’t stress too much about that just yet.
+So before you start looking at brands, body shapes or tonewoods, ask yourself what music you want to play.
+There is a guitar in every conceivable shape and size, along with models which cater to every budget, so don’t stress too much about that just yet.
 Let’s take a look at some of the fundamental options based on what you hope to achieve with the instrument.

-For more intermediate or advanced players, it is worth looking at the types of woods used in the construction and the quality of the build.
-Sitting pretty in the mid range section is the Taylor Big Baby guitar.
-Taylor are one of the traditional big names in acoustic guitars, along with Martin, and the Big Baby is a perfect example of a high quality guitar which will last a lifetime.
+It is worth looking at the types of woods used in the construction and the quality of the build.
+Sitting pretty in the midrange section is the Taylor Big Baby guitar.
+Taylor is one of the traditional big names in acoustic guitars, along with Martin, and the Big Baby is a perfect example of a high-quality guitar which will last a lifetime.
 While featuring the classic dreadnought shape, the Big Baby is actually slightly shrunken down to 15/16 scale, making it comfortable for longer playing sessions.

 More often than not, singer-songwriters favour a more solo approach to writing and performing, and therefore need a guitar which won’t dominate the sound or compete with their voice.
 Consider Ed Sheeran as an example; Ed almost exclusively favours baby sized guitars when it comes to writing and recording, both for their versatility and for the ease with which they can be slung in a gig-bag and carted from venue to venue for open mic nights.
 Not that we imagine he does many open mic nights down the Dog and Duck any more, but you get the idea.